Geometrization of the local Langlands correspondence: Further results on Banach--Colmez spaces

 obtained from Proposition~\ref{prop:lubintateuntilt}, along

 to get an extension

-We claim that one can choose, locally on $S$, the rank $1$ quotients so that $\mathcal E'$ is semistable of degree $0$.
-For this, we argue by induction on $i=1,\ldots,d$ that one can choose (locally on $S$) the quotients of $W_1,\ldots,W_i$ so that the modification
+We claim that one can choose, locally on $S$, the rank $1$ quotients so that $\mathcal E'$ is semistable (necessarily of degree $\tfrac 1r$).
+For this, we argue by induction on $i=1,\ldots,m$ that one can choose (locally on $S$) the quotients of $W_1,\ldots,W_i$ so that the modification

-invoking only the quotients of $W_1,\ldots,W_i$, has the property that the Harder--Narasimhan slopes of $\mathcal E_i$ at all geometric points are nonnegative.
-It is in fact enough to handle the case $i=1$, as the inductive step then reduces to the similar assertion for the bundle $\mathcal E_1$ which is of smaller degree.
+invoking only the quotients of $W_1,\ldots,W_i$, has the property that the Harder--Narasimhan slopes of $\mathcal E_i$ at all geometric points are $\geq \tfrac 1r$.
+We treat the case $i=1$; the general case uses the same argument, by looking at the exact sequence